nicgirault/express-crud-router/README.md

 )
 ```

-express-sequelize-crud, exposes a default search helper that you can use like this:
+express-sequelize-crud exposes a default search helper function `sequelizeSearchFields`.
+Internally it uses `LIKE` syntax for all columns except uuid (`type: DataTypes.UUID`)

+Here is an example:

 ```ts
 import crud, {